 How long does a flat roof last?

 Most experts agree that properly installed and maintained flat roofs can last for 15 – 20 years.
 There are a number of factors that can impact the lifespan of a flat roof, such as the quality of materials used, the climate, and the frequency of maintenance.
 In addition, regular maintenance is essential to keeping a commercial flat roof in good condition.
 Having your roof professionally inspected will help identify any potential problems so that they can be repaired before they cause significant damage.
 When properly installed and maintained, a flat roof can provide years of trouble-free service.

 Trust the Best Commercial Flat Roofing Contractors in Kansas City

-If you’re interested in the learning more about which commercial flat roofing in Kansas City might be best for your property, reach out to the experts at John Beal Roofing.
-We’ll provide you with a FREE estimate, so you can make the the choice that will be most efficient for your commercial property.
+If you’re interested in Kansas city flat roof repair or replacement, reach out to the experts at John Beal Roofing.
+We’ll provide you with a FREE estimate, so you can make the best choice for your commercial property.
 Our estimates also come with the John Beal Low Price Guarantee!
 If you can find a better quote anywhere, we’ll match it or pay you $100!
 See offer for more details*